QuantEcon/python_lecture_sandpit/source/rst/permanent_income_dles.rst

 .. math::  y_{t+1} = \alpha + \rho_1 y_t + \rho_2 y_{t-1} + \sigma w_{t+1}

-Solution with the DLE class
+Solution with the DLE Class
 ----------------------------

 One way of solving this model is to map the problem into the framework